How to Earn or Upgrade Your Florida Appraiser License

 Governing Agency

-Why become a Certified Residential Appraiser in Florida
+Why become a Certified Residential Appraiser in Florida?

 Earning a Certified Residential Appraiser designation opens the door to appraising all types of residential property with four units or less.
 You can take on a wider variety of assignments to grow your business and don’t need a college degree to do so.
+See above for information on college-level education requirements.

 How much do residential appraisers earn in Florida?